humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-12-20-introducing-props2js.md

 Even though I had my configuration data in a Java properties file, I had no easy way of making this data available to JavaScript.

 This is why I created Props2Js<sup>[3]</sup>, a simple tool that does just one thing: reads a Java properties file and outputs it in a format that JavaScript can use.
-Actually, it&#8217;s capable of outputting the data into three formats that JavaScript can use: JSON, JSONP, and regular JavaScript.
+Actually, it's capable of outputting the data into three formats that JavaScript can use: JSON, JSONP, and regular JavaScript.

     java -jar props2js-0.1.0.jar --to jsonp --name myfunc --output result.js source.properties